jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

     - views that are customized to the needs of specific audiences;
 - Other applications can interact with the data by communicating with the DBMS.

+## Generations of data models

+### Object-based data models

+Allow specification of constraints, but not overall structure.
+Includes **entities** with **attributes** and **relationships,** describing the **state** of the object.

+- Entity-Relationship (ER)
+- Semantic
+- Functional
+- (3G) Object-oriented: adds **behavior** alongside state.

+### Record-based data models

+Can’t express constraints on the data, but express structure well.

+#### (1G) Hierarchical data model

+Good for modeling parts-of-a-thing, which is a fairly simple relationship.
+A polyhierarchy (family tree) is a little more complex than a strict hierarchy (tree).

+#### (1G) Graph data model

+AKA networks, AKA triples.
+Enables explicit modeling of different kinds of relationships (Has, IsCreatedBy, etc.) as well as more relationships (not restricted to one parent).
+Records are also called nodes and segments; relationships are also called edges.

+#### (2G) Relational data model

+Tables with columns, with implicit relationships via attributes.

+### Physical data models

+Most common: unifying model, frame memory.

 ## ANSI-SPARC architecture

 This is one way of thinking about database abstraction/separation, which, in general, makes the database easier to change and maintain by providing **logical data independence** and  **physical data independence:**